bdavidxyz/chirpy/_posts/2022-02-03-ruby-regex-friendly-guide.md

 image:
   path: v1702310772/newblog/globals/Mediamodifier-Design-Template_2.jpg
   lqip: data:image/webp;base64,UklGRpoAAABXRUJQVlA4WAoAAAAQAAAADwAABwAAQUxQSDIAAAARL0AmbZurmr57yyIiqE8oiG0bejIYEQTgqiDA9vqnsUSI6H+oAERp2HZ65qP/VIAWAFZQOCBCAAAA8AEAnQEqEAAIAAVAfCWkAALp8sF8rgRgAP7o9FDvMCkMde9PK7euH5M1m6VWoDXf2FkP3BqV0ZYbO6NA/VFIAAAA
-  alt: "Ruby regex, a friendly guide"
+  alt: Ruby regex, a friendly guide
 ---

 In this guide, we are going to learn all about Ruby Regex.
 They are actually called Ruby Regular Expressions, and they should not be confused with [Pattern Matching](https://www.bootrails.com/blog/ruby-pattern-matching/).
 If we just think generally, the regular expressions are used to define a search pattern.
 They are just a small sequence of characters.
 You use them to match or find a specific piece of string for processing and extracting data by defining search patterns.
 However there's a small difference with pattern matching.
 Let's learn everything about them in this guide.